Amanda Ledesma

-Amanda Ledesma (December 31, 1911 – February 19, 2000) was an Argentine film actress and singer.
+Amanda Ledesma (December 31, 1911 – February 19, 2000) was an Argentine film actress and singer notable for her work during the Golden Age.
 Ledesma appeared in several tango films such as The Tango Star (1940).
 In 1939 she was originally cast to appear in the American film The Sons Command, but did not appear in the final production.

+In 1999, she was the recipient of the Career Condor award, given by the Argentinean Film Critics Association Awards.